AD-SDL/RPL/index.rst

 Welcome to the Rapid Prototyping Laboratory
 ===========================================

-We work to prototype new technologies and workflows for further automating scientific experiments and for integrating AI into the experimental process
+We work to prototype new technologies and workflows for automating scientific experiments and for integrating AI into the experimental process

 .. toctree::